fboerncke/alexa-unwrap-text-variations/README.md

 # Writing better skills with text variations

 Skills may appear boring if they use the same utterances over and over again.
-Some solutions have been described in the past to bring variation into responses.
-This text is intended to share my approach with you.
+Quite a number of solutions have been described in the past to bring variation into responses.

+The following text is intended to share my approach with you.

 ## Say hello to "unwrap()"